Tajikistan approves construction of Chinese military base near Afghan border

-Tajikistan has approved the construction of a new Chinese military base near the Tajik-Afghan border amid warnings by Tajik officials of growing threats emanating from Afghanistan.
+Tajikistan has approved an offer from China to construct a new security base near the Tajik-Afghan border amid warnings by Tajik officials of growing threats emanating from Afghanistan.

 The Tajik government has also offered to transfer full control of an existing, but unacknowledged, Chinese military base in the country to Beijing, while waiving any future rent in exchange for military aid from China, RFE/RL reported, citing a communique sent from the Chinese Embassy in Dushanbe to Tajikistan’s Foreign Ministry.